List of Fast & Furious characters: Brian O'Conner

-In Fast Five, Brain, Mia, and Dom are on the run from the law and get caught in a crossfire with corrupt businessman and ruthless drug lord Hernan Reyes in Rio de Janeiro.
-Left with no other choice after learning that Mia is pregnant with Brian's child, they plot to steal all of Reyes' money to buy their freedom.
+In Fast Five, Brian, Dom, and Mia are on the run from the law and get caught in a crossfire with corrupt businessman and ruthless drug lord Hernan Reyes in Rio de Janeiro.
+Left with no other choice after learning that Mia is pregnant with Brian's child, they plot to steal all of Reyes's money to buy their freedom.
 They assemble a team to pull off a heist to steal $100 million.
-Brian later speaks with Dom about his father not being there for him and how he doesn't know anything about him, unlike the close bond that Toretto's father had with his children.
+Brian later speaks with Dom about his father not being there for him and how he does not know anything about him, unlike the close bond that Toretto's father had with his children.
 He is often worried that he will behave in the manner that his father did, but Toretto reassures him that he is a better man and also promises to keep an eye on him.
-It's also revealed that Brian has been in juvenile detention with Roman before he became a cop.
-Despite interference from Agents Hobbs, who was sent to capture them, the crew pull off the heist and manage to win their freedom.
+It is also revealed that Brian has been in juvenile detention with Roman before he became a police officer.
+Despite interference from Agent Hobbs, who was sent to capture them, the crew pull off the heist and manage to win their freedom.
 Brian and Mia go to live in Spain, waiting for the birth of their child, while being visited by Dom and his new girlfriend, Elena.

-In Fast & Furious 6, Brian, Toretto, and Mia live peacefully in the Canary Islands in Spain, where Mia gives birth to their son, Jack O'Conner.
+In Fast & Furious 6, Brian, Dom, and Mia live peacefully in the Canary Islands in Spain, where Mia gives birth to their son, Jack O'Conner.
 Despite promising to leave his former life behind, Brian joins Toretto's team in complying with the request of Agent Hobbs to take down rival gang leader Owen Shaw in exchange for full pardons, especially after learning that Letty is still alive and with Shaw's crew.
 When the team realizes that Braga worked for Shaw, Brian decides to enter the United States to interrogate him about Letty's survival.
 After successfully questioning Braga and returning to London, O'Conner starts to feel guilty for letting Letty go undercover, which led to her amnesia and subsequent work for Shaw.
 The group captures Shaw and convinces Letty to side with them.
-O'Conner apologizes to Letty, who says that while she might not remember him, but she would have gone undercover of her own free will.
+O'Conner apologizes to Letty, who says that while she might not remember him, she would have gone undercover of her own free will.
 Shaw reveals that he had captured Mia, leading to a high-speed chase after Shaw's airplane, where Mia is rescued and Shaw is crippled and put into a coma.
-Hobbs then grants the group's amnesty, and the entire crew move back to America, where Mia, Toretto and O'Conner have decided to reside in the old Toretto home in Los Angeles.
+Hobbs then grants the group's amnesty, and the entire crew move back to America, where Mia, Toretto, and O'Conner have decided to reside in the old Toretto home in Los Angeles.